brunomancuso/ErisTerminal/README.md

 ### Example 1

 Because the framework rely on the footprint generated it is important to interface your software at certain points, and in some cases one need to write simulators to simulate the behavior of an external application.
 Where to interface can vary substantial.
 Lets take a PostreSQL, as an example.
 Lets say we have a service that uses SQL to insert into a PostgreSQL data base.
-We could just launch locally a data base service and after executed our service we could ask the database what changed and we could output this footprint to our test cases.
-But because this means every one who uses the test suit would need to have the PostgreSQL running before running a test case, and we would need to clean up every time we launch the test cases.
-And this external dependency is not very helpful.
-One very simple solution would be to change the database with a more simile memory database (for instance HSQLDB).
+We could just launch locally a data base service and after we execute our service we could ask the database what changed and we could output this footprint to our test cases.
+But because this means every one who uses the test suit would need to have the PostgreSQL running before running a test case.
+This external dependency is not very helpful, one very simple solution would be to change the PostgresSQL service with something very simile, a memory sql database (for instance HSQLDB).
 In this way we give robustness to our test suit, but on the other hand we do not have the exact same production environment.
-This design desition have to be taking into account when creating the testing environment.
-My suggestions is always prioritize robustness and maintainability over "correctness"
+This design decision have to be taking into account when creating the testing environment.
+My suggestions is always prioritize robustness and maintainability over "correctness".
+But it is up for the development team to setup and code the testing environment.

 In the examples provided there is and test case with HSQLDB, the test cases is as follows: